Skip to main content

 The table gives the high-level tradeoff.
 The next question is what you should do with it in practice.

 Choose this path when launch scope is intentionally narrow and you want fewer moving parts to validate first.
-In this evidence set, the key limit is documentation authority.
-The surfaced Scribd item is an overview page with AI-enhanced metadata, not operator integration documentation.
-Treat this as a prompt to collect first-party docs, explicit escalation contacts, and corridor tests before go-live.
+Collect first-party integration docs, explicit escalation contacts, and run corridor tests before go-live.

 Choose this when you want to test one provider first but can tolerate unknowns during validation.
 The surfaced public material here is a general tech-news feed, which can support a known/unknown log but not payout capability proof.
 Require corridor-by-corridor confirmation, status lifecycle examples, retry semantics, and escalation handling before relying on it operationally.